msavin/SteveJobs/README.md

 The supported fields for `in` and `on` are `milliseconds`, `seconds`, `minutes`, `hours`, `day`, `month`, and `year`.

-## Configuration and API
+## Feature Overview

 The package will run one job at a time until there are no more jobs to run.
-After that, it will check for new jobs every 30 seconds by quering the database.
+After that, it will check for new jobs every 5 seconds by quering the database.
 However, you could change the frequency to your preference:

 ```javascript
 Jobs.configure({